 Replace Filter Cartridge(s)

 Most hot tub filter cartridges have about a 12 month lifespan, depending on frequency of use.
 Hot tubs that get used a lot should get a new filter sooner, and hot tubs that don’t get used very often can use the same filter for a little while longer.
 Every time the filter is cleaned, the fibers that make up the filter get looser and lose efficiency.
 Eventually, they just don’t do the job and let a lot of particles through.
 They also get progressively more stained and are increasingly difficult to clean, even with regular soaking.

 A lot can happen when you’re not looking!
 At least once a year, it’s a good idea to open up the spa cabinet and take a peek inside.
 Make sure there are no pests taking up residence, and thoroughly inspect the wiring for signs of chewing or damage.
 Take a look around to see if there are any slow leaks causing rot or other issues inside the cabinet.
 Now is also a good time to do a bit of routine maintenance on your pump, such as lubricating and/or replacing gaskets and o-rings.
 If you know of a reliable maintenance person, you can hire them to service your hot tub equipment or repair any plumbing and electrical issues for you.

 Download this printable version of the Leslie's Hot Tub Maintenance Checklist and keep it available for whenever you need it.

 Need more help understanding hot tub chemistry?
 You'll want to watch this video below.
 You can also check out the in-depth blog article, Hot Tub Care 101.

 Still have questions?
 We can help!
 We're here to help you understand all the ins and outs of your hot tub so you can focus on the most important part: enjoying it!
-Stop by your local Leslie's store to speak with one of our knowledgeable pool and spa associates, or give our customer care team a call at 1-800-LESLIES.
+Stop by or call your local Leslie's store to speak with one of our knowledgeable pool and spa associates.